This blog post was last updated on Wednesday, November 16th.

 Class B Property: Functional Buildings With Average Rents

-By definition, Class B buildings are older than Class A buildings, meaning that the investment opportunity presents a higher risk for investors.
+By definition, Class B buildings are older than Class A buildings, meaning that the investment opportunity presents a relatively higher risk for investors.
 While Class B buildings aren’t necessarily in disrepair or on the outskirts of a city, they are generally middling in quality.

 In most cases, Class B buildings don’t offer the same luxurious amenities or centralized location as Class A buildings.
 They are normally older than 15 years, putting them slightly out of touch with modern building trends.
 However, they normally provide adequate facilities and middle-of-the-line experiences.
 In turn, Class B buildings tend to generate average market rents.